suizokukan/pimydoc/README.md

 REMOVE_FINAL_SPACES_IN_NEW_DOCLINES : False

 ## how to add doctitles in the source directory
-Follow the format described in REGEX_FIND_DOCTITLE, e.g. "[ressource::001]".
+You juste have to add on a line the name of a doctitle (do **not follow the format described in REGEX_FIND_DOCTITLE, e.g. "[ressource::001]"**, this regex being used only in the documentation source file).
-The documentation (the doclines) is added by inserting the doclines after the line containing the doctitle.
+The documentation (the doclines) is added by inserting the doclines **after the line containing the doctitle**. *Pimydoc will add before each docline the same characters appearing before the doctitle.*

 By example :